Undergraduate Medical Education

-Studying at HonorHealth provides you with many advantages:
+- Rotations at HonorHealth provide you with many advantages:

-- Opportunities to see patients from all financial and cultural backgrounds in varied settings that include a tertiary care hospital, regional hospitals and ambulatory care centers.
+- Settings that include a tertiary care hospital, regional hospitals and ambulatory care centers

-- Opportunity to work with the residents and physicians who are enthusiastic about teaching.
+- Opportunity to work with the residents, fellows and physicians who are enthusiastic about teaching

-- Exposure to a variety of conditions and diseases.
+- Ability to care for patients with a range of conditions and diseases

-Your active participation in educational and clinical activities will enhance your clinical decision-making skills and the ability to work closely with residents, attending physicians, residency program directors and other allied health professionals.
+At HonorHealth, you will enhance your clinical decision-making skills and work closely with residents, attending physicians, residency program directors and other allied health professionals.

 Applications must be approved by the Academic Affairs department, no later than 30 days in advance of the requested rotation.
 Along with your application, you must submit: